Tibi09/COP-MyLanguage/README.md

 - declarations in for loop definition are not supported.
 Please declare the iterator variable outside the loop

 Problems:
-- functions cannot return parameters
+- functions cannot return parameters or variables declared inside them
 - pure and non-pure functions (currently only non-pure functions available)